Matt-Shenkman/conversational-booking-agent/README.md

-# 🕒 Chrono: Conversational Scheduling Assistant
+# Chrono: Conversational Scheduling Assistant

-Chrono is a conversational AI assistant that helps users find and book available Calendly time slots through natural dialogue.
+Chrono (named after greek god of time Chronos) is a conversational AI assistant that helps users find and book available Calendly time slots through natural dialogue.
 It uses OpenAI's GPT to understand user intent and Playwright to automate interactions with Calendly.

 ---